Freedom-Code-Compliance/testlab/IMPLEMENTATION_STATUS.md

 3. Implement field mapping logic for Monday.com
 4. Add more comprehensive error handling
 5. Add loading states for all async operations
-6. Test purge operations thoroughly
-7. Add unit tests for critical functions
+6. Add unit tests for critical functions